-Budgeted cost: £ 40,000
+Budgeted cost: £ 30,000

-Activity Evidence that supports this approach Challenge number(s) addressed Employment of additional qualified teachers and teaching assistants to support small, groups and individual teaching and deliver high quality, structured interventions For pupils in need of additional support, research suggests that providing targeted academic support finely tuned to the needs of individual pupils offers potential benefits.
+Activity Evidence that supports this approach Challenge number(s) addressed Employment of additional teaching assistants to support small groups and to deliver individual teaching and high quality, structured interventions For pupils in need of additional support, research suggests that providing targeted academic support finely tuned to the needs of individual pupils offers potential benefits.
 School planning should therefore be open to the idea of planning interventions (EEF 27/10/2021 page 28) to complement high quality classroom teaching.
-Working in smaller groups facilitates more focussed feedback Individualised instruction will be available for some children who have specific gaps or barriers Using the TARGET approach to interventions will support their effectiveness) Improving Literacy in Key Stage 2 (EEF Nov 2021) Page 45 Allows class teachers/extra teachers to deliver targeted academic support 1,2,3 Employment and training of additional TAs -Increased hours of TA support across the school to support pupil well-being, classroom support during core lessons and targeted, structured interventions to Making Best Use of Teaching Assistants: Guidance Reports EEF Nov 2021 (Pages 18 -20) 1,2,3,5 improve outcomes in core subjects
+Working in smaller groups facilitates more focussed feedback Individualised instruction will be available for some children who have specific gaps or barriers Using the TARGET approach to interventions will support their effectiveness ) Improving Literacy in Key Stage 2 ( EEF Nov 2021) Page 45 Allows class teachers/extra teachers to deliver targeted academic support 1,2,3 Employment and training of additional TAs - Increased hours of TA support across the school to support pupil well-being, classroom support during core lessons and targeted, structured interventions to improve outcomes in core subjects Making Best Use of Teaching Assistants: Guidance Reports EEF Nov 2021 (Pages 18 -20) 1,2,3,5